 Overall, did Northern AZ Wind & Sun meet your expectations?

 Jesse contacted us with a unique application, converting an old U.S. Postal Truck into a mobile gaming platform.
-The expectation was for the system to be sustainable with relatively high loads for several hours.
+The expectation was for the solar power system to be sustainable with relatively high loads for several hours.
 We did this by putting as much solar power on the roof of the truck as was possible.
 The array is estimated to be able to create between 5-6.5 kWh/day.
 Power is delivered to the loads via a 3000W Victron Multi-Plus inverter/charger and with a 6kWh Lithium battery bank (600AH of Battle Born Batteries).
 Jesse is consistently able to operate his platform for the duration of his events.
 It was a pleasure to work with Jesse on this project and to assist him with his installation.

 Solar Power System Components